Jammu and Kashmir Administrative Service: History

 The history of Jammu and kashmir Public Service Commission dates back to 1954 when there was no official recruiting agency in the state.
-It came into existence between 1954–1957, under the section 128 along with the Constitution of J&K State.
+It came into existence between 1954 and 1957, under the section 128 along with the Constitution of J&K State.

 Responsibilities of a JKAS officer

 The JKAS officers (civil administrators) are subdivisions of the government, executing the critical actions in their respective departments as they are working at state or district level.
 Most of departments in J&K state are either headed by an IAS officer or a JKAS officer.
 The officers deal with public relations and are responsible to reduce the corruption.
 The officers are also responsible for internal security affairs at district level, regulating law and order to maintaining peace, and developing infrastructure for all aspects of daily operations in their respectives districts or departments.